emmalynfoster/csxl.unc.edu/docs/googleapi_integration.md

 **Usage of Service Account Credentials:**

 These credentials are used to build the API service.
 Here is an example of usage, assuming we are in a development branch off of stage.
-Note that the method is commented out manually if we do not want the method that loads the credentials from the environment.
+Note that the flag to switch between development and deployment is changed manually if we do not want the method that loads the credentials from the environment.

 **Using establish_credentials to retrieve the information:**

 ```
+# If this is a developing branch off stage, this is true.
+If this is a deployment branch (stage) for CloudApps, this is false.
+DEVELOPMENT = True

+def getcredentials():

     ## During testing (outside of stage branch) bring the credentials .json to the root directory, and make sure it is included in the .gitignore
+    if DEVELOPMENT:
         with open("csxl-academic-advising-feature.json") as file:
             creds = json.load(file)
     ## For deployment (on stage branch) establish the .json as an environmental variable in the cloudapps deployment and retrieve the credentials from the environement.
+    else:

-    # creds = json.loads(getenv("GOOGLE_CREDS"))
+        creds = json.loads(getenv("GOOGLE_CREDS"))

+    return creds

 ```